shazow/shazow.net/content/posts/permissive-vs-copyleft/index.md

 But wait, what if I split out the GPL dependency into a dynamically linked c-shared object?
 Oh, that's totally fine.

-What about LGPL?
-What about MPL?
-What about AGPL?
+What about other copyleft licenses like LGPL?
+MPL?
+AGPL?

 What if I wrap an AGPL dependency in a network-isolated container which batch-processes input from a proprietary component in my system?
 That's totally fine.